-By default, the SCons utility searches for a file named SConstruct, Sconstruct or sconstruct (in that order) in the current directory, and reads its configuration from the first file found.
+By default, the SCons utility searches for a file named SConstruct, Sconstruct, sconstruct, SConstruct.py, Sconstruct.py or sconstruct.py (in that order) in the current directory, and reads its configuration from the first file found.
 A -f command-line option exists to read a different file name.